-Your roof serves such an essential element of your home that protecting and keeping it in good condition is a must.
+Your roof is such an essential element of your home, so protecting and keeping it in good condition is a must.

-While an average roof replacement cost can run you anywhere from $5000 to $10,000, the money will be well spent because there’s a lot of time, effort, and materials that go into making this build last for years to come.
+While an average roof replacement cost will usually run you anywhere from $5,000 to $10,000, the money will be well spent because there’s a lot of time, effort, and skill that go into making a new roof last for decades.

-This in-depth guide will show you a range of prices that you can expect to see to give you a feel of the installation rates and all that comes with it.
+This in-depth guide will show you a range of prices that you can expect to see, from installation rates to materials.

 According to the national average, the average homeowner will spend approximately $8,350 to install a new roof.
-The range that these homeowners paid for their roof installs was between $5,600 and $11,400.
+The range that these homeowners paid for their roof installations was between $5,600 and $11,400.